Head Bush

 Head Bush (Note: Head and bush refer to sides of a coin.
 The name was a gambling game from 1970s Bangalore.) is a 2022 Kannada-language gangster film directed by Shoonya, written by Agni Shridhar, and produced by Dhananjaya and Ramco Somanna under the banner of Daali Pictures, SD Manna Talkies, and Zee Studios.
 The film features an ensemble cast of Dhananjaya, Balu Nagendra, Payal Rajput (in her Kannada debut), Devaraj, Yogesh, V. Ravichandran, Raghu Mukherjee, Vasishta N. Simha, Sruthi Hariharan, and Prakash Belawadi.

 Head Bush was released on 21 October 2022.
 It received mixed to negative reviews from critics and became a box-office bomb.

 Premise

 In the late 1970s in Bangalore, M. P. Jayaraj alias "Head Bush" and his friends, Ganga and Samson, are called by Devraj Urs's son-in-law, MDN, to head "Indira Brigade" which was formed to protect Indira Gandhi's reputation.
 With unlimited money flowing from the politicians and cops, Jayaraj takes control over Bangalore, but petty issue triggers Jayaraj's gang, which leads to a personal rivalry between Jayaraj and his gang.

 Production

-Sandy Master was initially considered for the role of Samson.
+Sandy was initially considered for the role of Samson.